-The VM-HD4 is a HD video multiplexer (Mux) that is compatible with analog CCTV and HD CCTV cameras (TVI and AHD supported).
-This quad screen processor takes video input from up to 4 security cameras via BNC video inputs, combines the video signals, and outputs video via HDMI, VGA, or 2 BNC (CVBS) video outputs.
+The VM-HD4 is a 4 channel HD video multiplexer (Mux) that is compatible with analog CCTV cameras and HD-over-Coax security cameras up to 4K resolution (HD-TVI, AHD, HD-CVI formats supported).
+This HD quad video processor takes video input from up to 4 security cameras via BNC video inputs, combines the video signals, and outputs video via HDMI, VGA, or 2 BNC (CVBS) video outputs.
 The video output layout is controlled via the included wireless remote.
 The following video output modes are supported: quad screen, single camera full screen, PIP (picture in picture), dual screen (2 camera split), auto sequence (single camera scrolling / dwell time).

 Please see the below

 demo video and sample CCTV quad multiplexor images for examples of these video modes.
 You can also see a how-to install / wiring diagram here.
 The VM-HD4 includes a power supply and a wireless remote control which allows users to access all settings and controls.

 - 4 Channel BNC Video Inputs

 - Each Input Accepts Analog CCTV / CVBS, HD-TVI, HD-CVI, AHD Security Cameras

 - D1 and 960H Analog Resolution Supported